mam-luk/kipchak-template/README.md

 before they reach the controller or just before a response is served.
 Global middlewares can be configured in the ```middlewares``` directory.

-* Controllers - These are where you decided what to do with a request that comes in.
+* Controllers - These are where you decide how to process an HTTP request.
 These should also be versioned alongside the routes so breaking changes to your API contracts can be managed consistently.
 Controllers will usually receive an HTTP request, pass it to a Data Transfer Object to ensure that it meets the requirements for the request, then pass the DTO to the model, which may invoke some business logic and entities before passing the response back to the client.
-Controllers will also contain part of your OpenAPI specification.
+Controllers will also contain PHP attriubutes which formulate part of your OpenAPI specification.
 * Models - This is where you write your business logic - what happens between the database or a third party API and your API.